niplav/site/notes.md

 today, but a bit more mainstream) (~1 mio. person-years affected).
-High social acceptance would entail people in developed countries having direct access to the technologies QRI has developed, up to achieving a Pearcean<!--TODO: link--> hedonistic utopia (~1 bio. person-years affected).
+High social acceptance would entail people in developed countries having direct access to the technologies QRI has developed, up to achieving a Pearcean<!--TODO: link--> hedonistic utopia (~100 mio. person-years affected).

 In the most pessimistic case, complete failure, both axes collapse: No social acceptance at all is like the technologies were never developed, and a lack of technologies precludes any social acceptance.

-Below a matrix with probabilistic guesses of the combinations of these scenarios.
+Below a matrix with probabilistic guesses and the expected values (with a unit of something roughly like "valence-adjusted human life year") of the combinations of these scenarios.

 <table>
 <tbody>